Eschatologue/CM_wiki/docs/campaign/player-chr/eris-dekrat.md

 ## Resurgence <span style="float:right;"> <small> Level 7 </small> </span>

-When you hit a creature affected by [Hunter's Mark], you can choose to immediately end the spell and regain one of your expended spell slot.
+When you hit a creature affected by [Hunter's Mark], you can choose to immediately end the spell and regain one of your expended :rsc-spell-slot: **Spell Slot**.
 You can do this a number of times equal to half of your Proficiency Bonus (round down) before requiring a long rest.

 ---